Islamic Civilization Center: Projects and exhibitions

-The Samarkand Kufic Quran, one of the oldest manuscripts of the Islamic world, will be exhibited at the center alongside 114 Qur’ans, symbolic of the 114 surahs, dating from different periods.
+The Samarkand Kufic Quran, one of the oldest manuscripts of the Islamic world, is exhibited at the spiritual and architectural center of the museum alongside 114 Qur’ans, symbolic of the 114 surahs, dating from different periods.
 Each of the texts sheds light on the development of calligraphy and the spiritual culture of its time.

 The center's first major international media project is a series of films narrated by Ben Kingsley.